 - The Apartments are only 150 meters away from the Dead's Gorge exit.
-This road used to connect Ano Zakros with Kato Zakros and a visitor “must” either drive or walk along with it because the view to the Gorge from it, as she/he moves along its edge, is truly grandiose.
+This road is used to connect Ano Zakros with Kato Zakros and a visitor “must” either drive or walk along with it because the view to the Gorge from it, as she/he moves along its edge, is truly grandiose.

 - Walk (E4-path goes from Zakros through the Gorge of the Dead (5.5 km approx. very slow going, said to take 6.5 to 8 hours!) to Kato Zakros where the gorge reaches the coast.

 - Eat fresh fish and more at the tavernas, read, write, make conversation, and visit the Minoan Palace of Zakros.
 Zakros palace was the last Minoan palace to have been discovered (1962) and the excavations proved remarkably fruitful.

-- The Cave of Pelekita is situated at a distance of 5km northeast from Kato Zakros, and is one of the biggest caves in Crete with a length of up to 310m and occupies an area of approximately 500m2.
+- The Cave of Pelekita is situated at a distance of 5km northeast of Kato Zakros, and is one of the biggest caves in Crete with a length of up to 310m and occupies an area of approximately 500m2.
 The interior is unique as spectacular stone blocks alternate with the stalactites and the stalagmites that decorate it.
 Tour the mountain villages and other coastal points nearby, including Xerokambos.
 Xerokambos is a quiet village and farming settlement on the far southeastern side of lovely Crete.
 Its isolation means that tourism is pretty much low-key, the busiest period is July and August.
 There are two splendid beaches and a few scattered tavernas.